Docs

 API schema

 The gateway uses its supergraph schema to produce an API schema, which is what's exposed to clients as your actual GraphQL API.
-This cleanly and logically represents the combination of your subgraph schemas:
+This schema cleanly and logically represents the combination of your subgraph schemas:

 Gateway example